 It wouldn’t be until the following year, when the Summer of Love started, that hippies would be unleashed on the world.
 The Velvet Underground, The Doors and Pink Floyd would all make their debuts, providing the alternative, counter-culture that was sorely needed.
 But for the moment, the youth of the time had a lot of energy and enthusiasm but weren’t quite sure what to do with it yet.
 This is where Daisies comes in, as it perfectly captures that essence; that youthful exuberance that everyone can relate to in varying degrees in one way or another, at some point in their youth.

-Chytilová‘s film is very experimental, verging on the edge of being a piece of performance art.
+Chytilová‘s film is very experimental, verging on being a piece of performance art.
 It has little to offer in terms of plot and is therefore difficult to describe to someone who hasn’t viewed it.
 The film has to be seen and even experienced to be appreciated for its trippy spirit and innovation.
 It follows two girls, Marie I and Marie II played by the perfectly cast Jitka Cerhová and Ivana Karbanová respectively.
 The fact that they both have the same name and that they’re barely mentioned says something in itself, that they’re not important in the context of the film.
 We start with them waking in a whimsical fashion, much in the way you might expect characters from a kid’s TV show to do.

 The opening sequence is wonderfully surreal, much like most of Chytilová’s film.
 I won’t go into much detail about their actions and dialogue, as it would sound absurd in this medium and spoil its sporadic nature.
 There’s no thought given to any realistic constructs, the girls can be in one place and then walk off-screen into another location.
 Likewise, we can be viewing them in technicolour, black and white or with different filters from one minute to the next.
 Chytilová also includes numerous cut-aways of various things that are interspersed between everything to accentuate feelings and the random structure.